-- 7 Open the Constants dialog box, change N or CFL to some other interesting value, then click Apply. - 8 If you changed the CFL number, check the new value of t_step and transfer it to the Initial time step and Maximum time step fields on the Time Stepping page in the Solver Parameters dialog box. - 9 Solve again by clicking the Solve button.
+- 7 If you changed the CFL number, check the new value of t_step and transfer it to the Time step edit field on the Time Stepping page in the Solver Parameters dialog box. - 8 Solve again by clicking the Solve button.